 Figure 9.
 Tidiane publicizing his newfound leonine identity

-Tidiane’s experience functions as a cultural scorecard because its full understanding, its very recognition, requires cultural participation.
+Tidiane’s experience functions as a cultural beacon because its full understanding, its very recognition, requires cultural participation.
 Had outside evaluators visited RAES and observed Sunukaddu 2.0 in action, they would not have noticed anything remarkable – a young instructor was simply teaching a lesson.
 The phenomenal nature of Tidiane’s speech would have been invisible to these context-less recorders and so this rich data, bursting with implications, would have been lost.

-Conclusions and Next Steps
+Discussion